Much of this FAQ was compiled and written by Metal Leg editor Pete Fogel...

 Donald, Walter and Company find themselves "8 Miles To Pancake Day" as the Mood Swings 2013 Tour begins in mid-July.
 The popular Album Nights are reprised in several cities including for their 7-date stand at New York City's Beacon Theatre.

 What happens next?
 Who knows.
-But subscribers to the Steely Dan Newsletter will get the first official word.
+But visitors to Steely Dan's Website will get the first official word.

 For a condensed history, see the SD Timeline